bitwalker/distillery/docs/introduction/walkthrough.md

 ## Initializing Distillery

-To set up your project for releases, Distillery will create a `rel` directory in your project root, all files related to releases will be in this directory.
+To set up your project for releases, Distillery will create a `rel` directory in your project root.
+All files related to releases will be in this directory.

 Distillery also creates `rel/config.exs`, which is the configuration file you will use to configure Distillery and your releases.
-Depending on your project type, it will create an appropriate default release configuration, along with two environments, `:dev` and `:prod`, with typical configuration for those two environments.
+Depending on your project type, it will create an appropriate default release configuration, along with two environments, `:dev` and `:prod`, with typical configuration for both.
 You can leave this configuration untouched, or modify it as desired.
-We will look at this file and discuss its contents briefly, check out [Configuration](https://hexdocs.pm/distillery/configuration.html) for more information on this file and available settings.
+We will look at this file and discuss its contents briefly.
+Check out [Configuration](../distillery/configuration.md) for more information on this file and available settings.

 To initialize Distillery, just run `mix release.init`.

 !!! note
-    In this walkthrough, we're making the assumption that this is a non-umbrella application, though there are no significant differences, see [Umbrella Projects](umbrella_projects.md) for more details on configuration specific to that setup.
+    In this walkthrough, we're making the assumption that this is not an umbrella application, though there are no significant differences.
+See [Umbrella Projects](umbrella_projects.md) for more details on configuration specific to that setup.

 ## Configuring your release